gopinathvarad/Back-end/PostgreSQL/Family Travel Tracker/Readme.md

 ```

-## Run the below to install node modlues
+## Run the below to install node modules

 To run tests, run the following command